-The City has sixteen (16) supportive housing units, which eight (8) units reserved for chronically homelessness and eight (8) for disabled homeless individuals.
+The City has seventeen (17) supportive housing units, of which eight (8) units are reserved for chronically homelessness and nine (9) units for disabled homeless individuals.
 In relation to these units, the City has one full-time case manager who provides supportive services, addresses barriers to clients sustaining their housing and helps them achieve self-sufficiency.